Combinatorics of combinatorial topology: Stratification maps

 \begin{proof}[(b)] Similarly to the proof of (a), the assertion follows from the fact that $\{x\}*\{q,r\}\cup_{\{r\}}\{r\}*\{y\}$ is homeomorphic to $C\{q\}$ keeping $\{q\}$ fixed and to $C\{q,y\}$ keeping $\{q,y\}$ fixed. \end{proof}

-\subsection{Stratification maps}
+\section{Stratification maps}

-\begin{definition}[Stratification map] We say that $f\:P\to Q$ is a {\it stratification map} if $f^{-1}(\partial\fll q\flr)$ is collared in $f^{-1}(\fll q\flr)$ for each $q\in Q$.
-When $Q$ is a cell complex, stratification map is a combinatorial form of the notion of a ``polyhedral mock bundle'' of \cite[p.\ 35]{BRS}. \end{definition}
+We say that $f\:P\to Q$ is a {\it stratification map} if $f^{-1}(\partial\fll q\flr)$ is collared in $f^{-1}(\fll q\flr)$ for each $q\in Q$.
+When $Q$ is a cell complex, stratification map is a combinatorial form of the notion of a ``polyhedral mock bundle'' of \cite[p.\ 35]{BRS}.

 Clearly, every subdivision map is a stratification map, and every stratification map is an open map.
 If $f\:P\to Q$ is a stratification map, then by the combinatorial invariance of link $\partial P=f^{-1}(\partial Q)$.